 |On-line Readings in Public Relations by Michael Turney|

-|Spanning the explanatory and mutual satisfaction phases of public relations:
+|Foreshadowing the explanatory and the mutual satisfaction phases of public relations, |

-|© 2000 Michael Turney||Table of contents||Practicing Public Relations home page||About the author|
+|revised; © 2015 Michael Turney||Table of contents||Practicing Public Relations home page||About the author|

-Ivy Lee's Declarations of Principles
+Ivy Lee's Declaration of Principles

 "This is not a secret press bureau.
 All our work is done in the open.
 We aim to supply news.